Luisa Stefani is seeded 3rd in the singles draw and 2nd in doubles alongside partner Apichaya Runglerdkriangkrai.

 Nilsson had racked up the honors for himself as well throughout his time at MSU, including an SEC Coach of the Year honor in 2011 and two ITA Southern Region Coach of the Year honors in 2011 and 2013.

-In the classroom, Nilsson’s teams have been just as dominant.
-MSU has been named an ITA All-Academic team for the past five seasons, producing 40 Academic All-SEC selections and 29 ITA Scholar-Athlete selections.
-Nilsson has also had two players named Capital One/CoSIDA Academic All-Americans.
+In the classroom, Nilsson’s teams were just as dominant.
+MSU has been named an ITA All-Academic team for five consecutive seasons, producing 40 Academic All-SEC selections and 29 ITA Scholar-Athlete selections.
+Nilsson also had two players named Capital One/CoSIDA Academic All-Americans.

 Nilsson was an assistant coach for the Pepperdine men’s tennis team from 2003-07 under head coach Adam Steinberg, where the Waves went 119-38 in those five seasons.